abhishek9871/blushandbreatheproduction/prompt.md

 **DO**: Find and fix all UI/UX issues affecting functionality and user experience on BOTH desktop and mobile.

 **DO NOT**: Change any content, text, copy, data, or SEO elements.
-Only fix visual/interactive issues.
+Only fix visual/interactive issues (eg. such as headings color, dropdown content, etc).

 ## Interactive Elements to Test